christianpoveda/slides/scala-akka/PITCHME.md

 ### The Akka actor model

 @ul
-- Actor System: Create and locate actors.
+- Actor System: Creates and locates actors.
 - Actor Class: Describes the state and behavior of an Actor.
-- Actor Instance: Exist at runtime and receive messages.
+- Actor Instance: Exists at runtime and receive messages.
 - Message: Unit of communication between instances.
 @ulend